 Passwords, passwords, passwords!
 Why does every site, app, or account need a password?
 And why do they all need to be complex, unique, or even encrypted?
 How is a normal person supposed to remember all these different credentials and still keep a grip on reality?
 Some have heard of an application called a password manager but don’t know what it is or how to set it up.

-Many people try to use various methods to help manage the confusing world of online security.
+Many people try to use various methods to help manage the confusing world of cybersecurity.

 - Some people use very easy to memorize passwords or passwords that are related to the service they are using (like shopping2020 for their favorite online store).